 The laws governing the skies are complex.
 That is why it takes a seasoned legal team to successfully represent victims of aviation accidents.
 The Dinizulu Law Group, Ltd. has the trial experience and legal resources to tackle the detail-oriented litigation required in cases against airlines and private aviation companies.

-Our attorneys review all relevant government reports and conduct an independent investigation of the incident to thoroughly understand the circumstances of our client’s injuries.
+Our Chicago personal injury attorneys review all relevant government reports and conduct an independent investigation of the incident to thoroughly understand the circumstances of our client’s injuries.
 We also make contact with the NTSB within hours of being retained.

 If you need legal advice related to injuries or the loss of a loved one in an aviation accident, our personal injury attorneys can give you answers in a free, confidential consultation.
 We are proud of our history of success in representing victims like you.